If you’ve been made redundant and aren’t quite sure how or where to start looking for a new job, read on.

 (Whilst we’re on the subject of social media, tidy up your accounts so that you’d happy for any of your posts to be read by a future employer or make your accounts private!).

-Now your LinkedIn profile’s spot on – get connecting!
+Now your LinkedIn profile’s spot on – get connecting and following!
 Company pages can be a great place to start as are current and former colleagues.
 Any endorsements that you can get will also help you to stand out from the crowd.

 Call on the experts!

 Get in touch with a recruitment agency.
-It’s free to use and they’ll have jobs that you wouldn’t find other wise.
-They’re the experts when it comes to a tailored/proactive search and will be on hand to offer support before any interviews – from information about the process itself or advice on what wear for example.
-They’ll also be able to give you feedback on your CV and comments from prospective employers until you’ve secured your dream job!
+They are free to use and they’ll have jobs that you wouldn’t find otherwise as some organisations don't advertise their roles themselves.
+We're experts when it comes to a tailored/proactive search and will be on hand to offer support throughout your search for work.
+As well as support before any interviews – whether that's information about the process itself or advice on what wear for example - they'll also be able to give you feedback on your CV and comments from prospective employers, until you’ve secured your dream job!

-Easier said than done sometimes however having a positive attitude towards your search will shine through and certainly will help if you’re able to put a positive spin on your redundancy experience when talking to prospective employers, or allowing that positivity to radiate through your CV and communication.
+It's easier said than done sometimes however having a positive attitude towards your search will shine through and it'll certainly help if you’re able to put a positive spin on your redundancy experience when talking to prospective employers, or allowing that positivity to radiate through your CV and communication, in general.

 It will work out and the Sarah West Recruitment team are good evidence of this!
-Our Sarah was made redundant in 2005 which is how she ended up setting up her own agency and has never looked back, it was one of the best things that ever happened to her despite being terrifying at the time.
-Lisa was made redundant in 2014 which is how she ended up joining Sarah West Recruitment and Adam ended up pursuing an ambition to change careers to be a personal trainer after being offered redundancy in 2012.
+Our MD, Sarah was made redundant in 2005 which is how she ended up setting up her own agency and has never looked back.
+In fact she's often heard saying that it was one of the best things that ever happened to her, despite being terrifying at the time.
+Likewise Lisa was made redundant in 2014 which is how she ended up joining the Sarah West Recruitment and is still thoroughly enjoying it!

-Give us a shout if you’re in this position and we’d be happy to see how we can help you start your search for work journey!
+Give us a shout if you’re in this position and we’d be happy to see how we can help you start your search for work.
+Over the last few weeks, we've seen more new roles starting to come through and many of those that were paused as lockdown began, be reactivated.
 As a starter, take a look at the jobs we’re working on in and around the Exeter area.